zelam001/finalyearproject/README.md

 3. Open Artist Image Classification.ipnyb
 4. Run Code
 5. To load unseen image, simply change image name in 'load_img' and Run
+6. Dataset was too big, so to access download from submission.

 Sources used for code:
 https://learnopencv.com/image-classification-using-feedforward-neural-network-in-keras/